 These grants aim at strengthening the existing networks by allowing scientists to foster collaboration in a virtual setting, to exchange knowledge, learn new techniques, and disseminate the Action results.
 A maximum of 6 Virtual Mobility Grants per Action per Grant Period can be awarded.

-The open call for Grant Period 2 we be published here in July 2021.
+The open call for Grant Period 2 was published on 23 July 2021.
+It is to be found here.

 See the relevant COST documentation for the full conditions of the grants: